OneTrust

 OneTrust, LLC is an American software company headquartered in Atlanta, Georgia.
 It develops governance, risk, and compliance (GRC) software with a focus on privacy, security, data protection, and AI governance.
 Its platform includes tools for consent management, data mapping, third-party risk assessments, and regulatory compliance automation.
 As of 2025, the company reports more than 14,000 customers worldwide and over 300 patents.
-The company occupies a 74,000-square-foot headquarters along the Atlanta Beltline and maintains regional offices in London, Bangalore, Munich, and Melbourne.
+The company occupies a 74,000-square-foot headquarters along the Atlanta Beltline and maintains regional offices in London, Bangalore, Madrid, Paris, Munich, Singapore and Melbourne.

 History

 OneTrust was founded in 2016 by Kabir Barday in Atlanta, Georgia, initially focusing on software to help organizations comply with emerging global privacy laws such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

 The company expanded its product offerings and entered adjacent markets such as third-party risk and security assurance through acquisitions.
 It also attracted investment to support international expansion and development of new tools related to compliance automation and data governance.

+In March 2026, the company announced a new brand positioning on AI-Ready Governance.

 In June 2022, OneTrust laid off approximately 950 employees, or 25% of its workforce, citing changing investor priorities and market conditions.